Guide

 - Ads — sponsored posts that blend in with real content and extend every session.

-Zen Social opens Instagram inside a filtered browser and removes all three.
+A feed-filter app opens Instagram inside a filtered browser and removes all three.
 In their place, you can show:

 - Fun facts — 60+ facts like "A hummingbird weighs less than a penny."